 Moylurg House is a three-bay building, comprising two storeys over a half-basement that contains two flag-stoned rooms (the former kitchens of Clogher and Moylurg House) and a vaulted cellar, with a three-storey ‘tower’ and a further two-storey extension later added to the east wing.

-The two original gate lodges that guarded separate entrances to the estate (one towards Boyle, one towards Carrick) were demolished some time after 1913.
-However, Moylurg still retains its impressive cast iron entrance gates, elegant curved railings and hand-carved stone pillars, which open onto a half-kilometre avenue, lined with mature ash, horse chestnut and beech trees.
 It also retains an exceptional one-acre walled garden that has a decorative cast iron gate and railings with hand-carved stone piers, as well as a multitude of very old apple trees that continue to fruit annually.
-There is a large, semi-cobbled, u-plan stable and coach yard; the surviving walls of a hexagonal stone summer house overlooking Clogher Lough; an intact section of what is one of Ireland's few remaining ha-has; and a 200 year old Douglas Fir tree, believed by one of the gardeners at Kilronan Castle to be among the tallest in Europe.
+There is a large, semi-cobbled, u-plan stable and coach yard; the surviving walls of a hexagonal stone summer house overlooking Clogher Lough; an intact section of what is one of Ireland's few remaining ha-has; and a 200-year-old Douglas Fir tree, believed by one of the gardeners at Kilronan Castle to be among the tallest in Europe.
 Moylurg’s former farmyard buildings (now derelict) are situated some distance away from the house, near the top end of Clogher Lough, and are no longer part of the property.

 The Duke family was descended from an earlier John Duke, who arrived in Sligo with Oliver Cromwell and was granted land at Kilcreevin in 1662.
 The Dukes accumulated wealth and status and, around 1780, John Duke's grandfather, Robert Duke (1732-1792), built Newpark House, Co.
 Sligo, which the family owned until 1910.
 The house was sold to Richard O’Hara, a younger son from nearby Annaghmore and Coopershill.
 His grandson, Anthony Kitchin, still lives there today with his wife, Rosemary, and runs it as a working farm.

-John Duke and Moylurg House are mentioned in the book, The History of Ireland, by noted Irish historian John D'Alton, which was first published in 1845: “At Moylurg, within the townland of Clogher, is the handsome seat of Mr Duke, one of Lord Lorton’s tenants, adjoining which are discernible some massy traces of the stone ramparts and rounded angular towers of the ancient castle, once undoubtedly held by some members of the MacDermot sept; nature, however, has reassumed her empire over works of man, and the weed, and the sod, and the ivy, are thickly matted over the prostrate pile.”
+In 1845, John Duke and Moylurg House are mentioned in the book, The History of Ireland, by noted Irish historian John D'Alton: “At Moylurg, within the townland of Clogher, is the handsome seat of Mr Duke, one of Lord Lorton’s tenants, adjoining which are discernible some massy traces of the stone ramparts and rounded angular towers of the ancient castle, once undoubtedly held by some members of the MacDermot sept; nature, however, has reassumed her empire over works of man, and the weed, and the sod, and the ivy, are thickly matted over the prostrate pile.”